pivotal/docs-tap/namespace-provisioner/use-case7.hbs.md

 ### Create the Git Authentication secret in tap-namespace-provisioning namespace

-The secrets for Git authentication allow the following keys: ssh-privatekey, ssh-knownhosts, username, and password.
-If ssh-knownhosts is not specified, Git does not perform strict host checking.

 The Git authentication secrets support the following keys: `ssh-privatekey`, `ssh-knownhosts`, `username`, and `password`.
 If `ssh-knownhosts` is not specified, Git does not perform strict host checking.

->**Important:** In air-gapped environments or other scenarios where external services are secured by a Custom CA certificate, configure kapp-controller with the CA certificate data to prevent X.508/X.509 certificate errors.
+>**Important:** In air-gapped environments or other scenarios where external services are secured by a Custom CA certificate, configure kapp-controller with the CA certificate data to prevent X.509 certificate errors.
 For detailed instructions, refer to [Deploy onto Cluster](https://{{ vars.staging_toggle }}.vmware.com/en/Cluster-Essentials-for-VMware-Tanzu/{{ vars.url_version }}/cluster-essentials/deploy.html#deploy-onto-cluster-5) in the Cluster Essentials for VMware Tanzu documentation.